Policy 6: Computer Use Guidelines

 - Santa Rosa County residents with non-blocked library cards may use library public computers for unlimited sessions each day, subject to computer availability.

-- Non-Santa Rosa County residents may obtain a “guest pass” to use a public computer for two sessions each day.
+- Non-Santa Rosa County residents may obtain a “Guest Pass” to use a public computer for at least two sessions each day.

 - Computer sessions are one hour in length.
 Session length may be extended by thirty minutes based on availability.